At this elegant new hospital, the doctors were the designers

 “One day I just thought, ‘People don’t need to live this way.
 Can’t we do better?'”
 Weber says.

-He’d been traveling to Senegal for nearly 20 years, and had created a Senegal-focused arm of the Josef and Anni Albers Foundation, called Le Korsa, to assist local doctors in the region with funding and medical supplies.
+He’d been traveling to Senegal for nearly 20 years, and had created a Senegal-focused sister organization to the Josef and Anni Albers Foundation, called Le Korsa, to assist local doctors in the region with funding and medical supplies.
 When he was visiting the hospital about four years ago, he decided Le Korsa could do much more to help.
 So the foundation launched a design competition for a new maternity and pediatric building.

 One of the designers invited to participate was Manuel Herz, who has worked in Africa for years.
 “When I started to participate in the competition, I had my doubts, to be frank,” Herz says.
 “Is it correct for me as an architect based in Basel or any of the other architects participating in this competition to provide a design quote-unquote-solution for a region they had never really been to, for doctors and patients they had never spoken to, for a context that they are very unfamiliar with?”